funkensturm/acts_as_category/README.md

 -   It is well commented and documented so that Rails beginners will learn from it or easily make changes
 -   I18n localization for individual error messages
--   A full unit test comes along with it
+-   A full unit test is included
--   All options (e.g. database field names) highly configurable via a simple hash
+-   All options (e.g. database field names, sort order) configurable via a simple hash

 What can acts\_as\_category not do?

--   You can’t simply “turn off” the caching
+-   You can’t easily turn off the caching
 -   ActiveRecord’s “find” method won’t respect the hidden categories feature (but an alternative method called `get` is provided)
 -   `update` and `update_attributes` must not be used to change the